 emotions are low level agents distributed across the brain and body which associate, via the amygdala and rich club hubs, important environmental signals with encoded high speed sensors, and distributed programs of action to model: predict, prioritize guidance signals, select and respond effectively, coherently and rapidly to the initial signal.
 The majority of emotion centered brain regions interface to the midbrain through the hypothalamus.
 The most accessible signs of emotions are the hard to control and universal facial expressions.
 Emotions provide prioritization for conscious access given that an animal has only one body, but possibly many cells, with which to achieve its highest level goals.
 Because of this emotions clash with group goals and are disparaged by the powerful.
 Evolutionary psychology argues evolution shaped human emotions during the long period of hunter-gatherer existence in the African savanna.
 Human emotions are universal and include: Anger, Appreciation of natural beauty, Disgust, Fear, Gratitude, Grief, Guilt, Happiness, Honor, Jealousy, Liking, Love, Rage, Romantic love, Lust for revenge, Passion, Sadness, Self-control, Shame, Sympathy, Surprise; and the sham emotions and distrust induced by reciprocal altruism. which can act as barriers to conflicting party's strategies by providing a Doomsday Machine.
 The doomsday machine architecture integrates a:

 ; an agent based institutional strategy such as the police or some physical constraint.

-In chess the rules allow a piece to be positioned to become a barrier to flows through the occupied square.
+In chess the rules allow a piece to project control or to be positioned to become a barrier to flows through the affected square.

 In business there are many barriers: